Merging Rate of Opinions via Optimal Transport on Random Measures: Merging rate of Bayesian nonparametric models

 Theorem~\ref{th:wass_rates} shows many interesting properties of the merging between a gamma and a generalized gamma CRM.
-First of all, recall that when comparing two gamma CRMs as in Section~\ref{sec:dp}, the change in the parameters $(\alpha, P_0)$ did not change the merging rate of $1/n$.
-On the contrary, Theorem~\ref{th:wass_rates} shows that when the number of distinct values $k$ diverges sufficiently slowly, a change in $\sigma$ has a heavy impact on the merging, whose rate of convergence slows down to $n^{- \frac{1}{1+\sigma}} \in (1/n, 1/\sqrt{n})$.
+First, recall that when comparing two gamma CRMs as in Section~\ref{sec:dp}, the change in the parameters $(\alpha, P_0)$ did not change the merging rate of $1/n$.
+In contrast, Theorem~\ref{th:wass_rates} shows that when the number of distinct values $k$ diverges sufficiently slowly, a change in $\sigma$ has a heavy impact on the merging, whose rate of convergence slows down to $n^{- \frac{1}{1+\sigma}} \in (1/n, 1/\sqrt{n})$.
 To illustrate this situation, in Figure~\ref{fig:DP} we sampled conditionally i.i.d. observations from a Dirichlet process of parameters $(\bar \alpha, \bar P_0)$, since it is well known that $k_n \sim \bar \alpha \log(n)$ a.s. \citep{KorwarHollander1973} and thus $k_n \lesssim n^{\frac{\sigma}{1+\sigma}}$ a.s. for every $\sigma$.